-5 costly problems you can only avoid by backing up your Zendesk data
+Avoid these 5 costly problems by backing up Zendesk data

 Zendesk backs up your data for large-scale disaster recovery -- a rare scenario -- but it doesn’t provide granular restore of your data, nor does it protect against accidental deletion of or breaking changes to your automations.